 However, we must be mindful that there are a number of pre-existing inequalities in Northern Ireland and within our borough.
 While we have not identified any adverse differential impacts that may result from the development of the plan, there may be an opportunity for us and our partners to reduce any pre-existing inequalities.
-Successfully fulfilling the vision of the Armagh, Banbridge and Craigavon Borough in 2030 "We have a happy, healthy & connected community, a vibrant and sustainable economy and appealing places for living, working and learning."
+Successfully, fulfilling the vision of the Armagh, Banbridge and Craigavon Borough in 2030 in that "We have a happy, healthy & connected community, a vibrant and sustainable economy and appealing places for living, working, visiting and investing."